ParkLane Gift Program

 The Orders of the Court approving the Settlements are posted in the Documents section, below.

-Motion to Refine Common Issues and Stay Third Party Claims – January 30 – 31, 2014
+Refined Common Issues and Stay of Third Party Claims

 The Plaintiff brought a motion to refine the common issues to be tried by the Court, and sought a court order to stay the Third Party claims brought against ParkLane’s Distributors.
-The motion was originally scheduled for October 17 – 18, 2013, but has now been adjourned to Thursday and Friday, January 30 – 31, 2014, if the parties are unable to reach an agreement on the refinement of the common issues.
-If the Court makes the order requested, then the ParkLane Defendants’ Third Party Claim against the Distributors will only proceed after the common issues trial has been completed.
+The motion was originally scheduled for October 17 – 18, 2013, but was adjourned several times before it was ultimately argued on February 14, 2014.
+On March 4, 2014, the Court made the order requested, and the ParkLane Defendants’ Third Party Claim against the Distributors will only proceed after the common issues trial has been completed.
+The order refining the common issues and staying the Third Party Claim is under the “Documents” tab below.

 Class Counsel encourage all Third Party Distributors to seek independent legal advice regarding the Third Party Claims.